|

 currently based in Dallas, Texas, was founded by

-Br.
-ChiSing, M.Div., M.A., as a spiritual ministry inspired by the
+Brother ChiSing, M.Div., M.A., as a spiritual community inspired by the

 universal teachings and practices of the contemporary Buddhist